oyvindberg/typo/site-in/other-features/testing-with-stubs.md

 Sometimes spinning up a real database for this is the right answer, sometimes it's not.
 It is always slow, however, so it's way easier to get a fast test suite if you're not doing it.

-The argument for the approach taken by typo is that since the interaction between Scala and Postgres is guaranteed to be correct*, it is less important to back your tests with a real database.
+The argument for the approach taken by Typo is that since the interaction between Scala and PostgreSQL is guaranteed to be correct*, it is less important to back your tests with a real database.

 This leads us to stubs (called mocks in the generated code), implementations of the repository interfaces backed by a mutable `Map`.
 This can be generated for all tables with a primary key.